-- 8. Select an Internet IP Address radio button: - Get Dynamic IP Address From Router.
+- 8. Select an Internet IP Address radio button: - Get Dynamically from ISP.
 Your ISP uses DHCP to assign your IP address.
 Your ISP automatically assigns these addresses. - Use Static IP Address.
 Enter the IP address, IP subnet mask, and the gateway IP address that your ISP assigned.
-The gateway is the ISP router to which your router connects.

-- 9. Select a Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
+The gateway is the ISP router to which your router connects. - 9.
+Select a Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
 Your ISP uses DHCP to assign your DNS servers.
 Your ISP automatically assigns this address. - Use These DNS Servers.
 If you know that your ISP requires specific servers, select this option.
 Enter the IP address of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it also. - 10.
 Select a Router MAC Address radio button: - Use Default Address.
 Use the default MAC address. - Use Computer MAC Address.
 The router captures and uses the MAC address of the computer that you are now using.
 You must use the one computer that the ISP allows. - Use This MAC Address.
-Enter the MAC address that you want to use. - 11.
-Click the Apply button.
+Enter the MAC address that you want to use.